Louise Nicholas 'hit the roof' when Wally Haumaha appointed as deputy police commissioner

 "I'm not saying he did anything wrong, I don't know.
 But I've never been comfortable standing in the same room with Wally because he was mates with these guys."

-But when he was appointed to the deputy role, Nicholas said she "hit the roof" and asked for a meeting with Police Commissioner Mike Bush and Haumaha.
+But when he was appointed to the deputy role, Nicholas said she "hit the roof" and asked for a meeting with Bush and Haumaha.

 She also insisted Deputy Commissioner Mike Clement, who was a senior member of the Operation Austin team, be present.